aboul3la/Sublist3r/README.md

 (none)        | --saverdns    | Save reverse DNS analysis to specified file (none)        | --inputfile   | Read domains from specified file, and use them for analysis (none)        | --debug       | Print debug information during the analysis module (-a).
 Prints mostly raw DNS data, familarity with the DIG Linux DNS utility and it's output is helpful to interpret the debug output
+-r            | --resolvers   | File with DNS servers to populate as resolvers.
+File must have only one server IP address per line and only IP addresses are accepted

 ### Examples